kyma-project/busola/docs/extensibility/resources.md

 ]
 ```

-### `schema` section
+### schema section

 Schema contains the JSON-schema definition of the resource.
 In most cases this should simply be the CRD copied verbatim.

-### `translations` sections
+### translations sections

-Translations can be provided as a single `translations` section that contains all available languages, formatted for i18next either as yaml or json, based on their paths.
+This section can be provided as a single `translations` section that contains all available languages, formatted for i18next either as YAML or JSON, based on their paths.

 #### Predefined translation keys